Robert W. Hasbrouck: Post-World War II

 In September 1945, Hasbrouck was assigned as deputy chief of staff for the Army Ground Forces.
 He later served as acting chief of staff and chief of staff.
 Hasbrouck was diagnosed with high blood pressure and retired for disability in September 1947.

 Awards

 Hasbrouck's U.S. awards included the Army Distinguished Service Medal, Silver Star, Legion of Merit, and Bronze Star Medal with "V" device for valor.
-His foreign decorations included the Polish Virtuti Militari (fifth class), Croix de guerre (Belgium), and French Croix de Guerre and Legion of Honor (Chevalier).
+His foreign decorations included the Polish Virtuti Militari (fifth class), Belgian Croix de Guerre, and French Croix de Guerre and Legion of Honor (Chevalier).

 Retirement and death

 After retiring from the Army, Hasbrouck resided in Washington, D.C. and was the military advisor for the Hoover Commission, which studied the organization of the federal government and made recommendations for improvement and modernization.
 Among Hasbrouck's recommendations that were adopted was creation of the Chairman of the Joint Chiefs of Staff position.
 From 1952 to 1960, he served as chairman of the board for the Federal Financial Services Corporation.
 In addition, he provided assistance to historians, researchers, and writers who studied the 7th Armored Division's wartime service.

 Hasbrouck died of congestive heart failure at the Georgetown University Hospital in Washington on August 19, 1985.
 He was buried at West Point Cemetery in West Point, New York.